 Get Help From a Knowledgeable Doylestown Accident Lawyer If you’ve been harmed in a motor vehicle accident due to the fault of another, then you may have a right to sue the defendant and secure compensation.
 But what initially appears — on the surface — to be a straightforward case may be complicated by certain facts.
 What happens if you weren’t wearing a seatbelt at the time of the accident?
 It is almost certainly a form of negligence on your part — but does it prevent you from suing the defendant and recovering damages?
 Not necessarily!
+In Pennsylvania, evidence of whether you were or were not wearing a seatbelt is inadmissible at trial.
+However, in states like New Jersey, the absence of using a seatbelt can be raised as a defense to the plaintiff’s claim for damages.
 Let’s take a closer look.
-Causal Link In order for the defendant to show that your negligence (in failing to wear a seatbelt) is associated with your injuries, they’ll have to establish a causal link.
+Causal Link So, in states that allow a “seatbelt defense,” the defendant must show that your negligence (in failing to wear a seatbelt) is associated with your injuries.
+They have to establish a causal link.
 Let’s use an example to clarify how this works.
 Suppose that you are harmed in a car accident where you were not wearing a seatbelt.
-The thing is, you suffered a unique injury profile — you did not suffer any serious injuries from being thrown about the cabin.
-Instead, the force of the impact caused your legs to fracture.
-Under these circumstances, one could argue that the failure to use a seatbelt was irrelevant with respect to the injury — it would have occurred regardless.
-As such, even if you were negligent in failing to wear a seatbelt, that negligence is not “causally linked” to the injury claim.
-Contributory Fault In Pennsylvania, even if your failure to wear a […]
+Were your injuries caused by not wearing a seatbelt or would you have been injured regardless, even if you had been wearing one?
+The use of a seatbelt may have had no impact on the nature of your injury.
+Moreover, and tragically, we have represented clients who suffered […]

 According to Georgia State University’s HyperPhysics research project, even a minor accident can generate tremendous forces.
 A 160-pound person stopping suddenly from a speed of 30 mph experiences force upon their body equivalent to 2.4 tons.
 Without a seatbelt, that force could be as high as 12 tons.
 This impact force can cause unexpected symptoms.
 Accident victims often experience severe injuries to their head or neck.
 Some of the most frequent unexpected side effects can include nagging jaw pain, difficulty chewing, ringing in the ears, difficulty hearing, or pain located around their inner ear.
 If you have been injured in a car accident, contact a Doylestown accident lawyer for help.
 About Tinnitus Tinnitus has been defined as “the sensation of hearing ringing, buzzing, hissing, chirping, whistling, or other sounds.”
 Sometimes, individuals experience ringing in the ears after a car accident because of a traumatic brain injury (TBI).
 Whiplash can result in tinnitus after a car accident.
 Whiplash is a neck strain or injury that occurs as a result of the rapid movement of the head during a collision, resulting in nerve and ligament damage.
 Sometimes, these whiplash injuries result in tinnitus.
 It is important to seek medical attention if experiencing ringing in the ears after a car accident involving a whiplash injury.
 The deployment of an airbag after a car accident may also result in tinnitus.
 Upon impact, airbags immediately deploy, causing a very loud noise.
 This loud noise can injure the ear and result in tinnitus.
 Furthermore, the sound […]